-- Add back in the cooked and crumbled sausage.
-Pour in broth, crushed tomatoes, and water and stir.
+- Add the cooked and crumbled sausage back to the pot, then pour in the rest of the broth, crushed tomatoes, and water and stir.

-- Add the salt, pepper, garlic powder, crushed red pepper, oregano, parsley, basil, and thyme and stir.
-Adjust seasonings to your taste.
+- Add the oregano, basil, parsley, garlic powder, crushed red pepper, thyme, salt, and pepper and stir.

 - Raise the heat to bring it up to a boil, then add the dry orzo.
 Let cook for 10 minutes, or according to orzo package directions.
 Stir frequently so that the orzo doesn't clump together.

 - Stir in the spinach a minute or so before the orzo will be done.
-Soup is ready to serve once the orzo is tender and the spinach is slightly wilted.
+Adjust the seasonings to taste.
+This Italian sausage soup is ready to serve once the orzo is tender and the spinach is slightly wilted.